|Semester 1||Domestic Fee||International Fee*|

 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $375 Winter start - $250 Summer start - $125

-Humber’s Multi-Platform Storytelling for Creative Producers and Screenwriters graduate certificate program is a fully online program that will prepare you for the exciting and innovative world of writing and producing across an ever-increasing array of screen-based platforms.
+Humber’s Multi-Platform Storytelling graduate certificate program is a fully online program that will prepare you for the exciting and innovative world of writing and producing across an ever-increasing array of screen-based platforms.
 It will cultivate your ability to adapt to a constantly changing multi-platform media industry through engagement with a range of traditional and emerging media forms.
 You will develop strong entrepreneurial and collaboration skills and initiative through team-based and individual projects.
 Professional communication and pitching skills are fostered through a mentorship course, which pairs a student with an industry-based professional.
 The mentorship course also provides students with an opportunity to begin building their professional network and portfolio.

 You will learn how to access traditional and innovative funding opportunities while building personal brands as creative, cross-disciplinary, global storytellers.
 The program uses leading edge curriculum design and online delivery that surpasses conventional perceptions about online education.
 It will be attractive to international and distance students, industry professionals seeking upgrading, as well as graduates of Canadian degree and advanced diploma programs.Courses Learning Outcomes